The Best of Branigan

-The album features two new recordings: "Show Me Heaven" and a cover of Donna Summer's "Dim All the Lights", the latter which was released as a single in late spring 1995 and became a Billboard Top 40 Dance hit.
+The album features two new recordings: covers of Maria McKee's "Show Me Heaven" and Donna Summer's "Dim All the Lights", the latter of which was released as a single in late spring 1995 and became a Billboard Top 40 Dance hit.
 Remaining tracks were taken from her 1993 album Over My Heart, which had been largely overlooked by audiences.

 In terms of her global music releases, Best of Branigan had already been preceded by other greatest hits anthologies outside the United States, all with very similar titles, beginning in 1988, and again in 1992, for listeners in much of the rest of the world.

 Prior to its April 2007 re-release on Rhino Records, the compilation had sold 147,000 copies in the U.S.

 Critical reception

 The compilation album was well received by many music critics.
 Chuck Eddy from Entertainment Weekly gave it an A, writing, "Laura Branigan’s voice was as titanic as any ’80s pop star’s.
 There was animal in her howl and opera in her high notes.
-Her biggest hits, collected on The Best of Branigan, told about women heading for mental breakdowns. ”Spanish Eddie”, a disco-flamenco about a night when a friend’s death leads to insanity, wasn’t a hit; it should’ve been."
+Her biggest hits, collected on The Best of Branigan, told about women heading for mental breakdowns.
+"Spanish Eddie", a disco-flamenco about a night when a friend’s death leads to insanity, wasn’t a hit; it should’ve been."

+Cashbox noted that "there might be a tendency to think of Branigan as a second-rate Sheena Easton...but a look at the track listing on this best of, which includes two new covers — one of Maria McKee’s “Show Me Heaven” and one of Donna Summer’s “Dim All the Lights” — indicates that might not be a fair assessment.
+On the other hand, this is the woman who recorded “Gloria,” the closing track here, and covered a Michael Bolton tune, so who really cares about being fair.
+Fans of Branigan, and they obviously exist, will find pleasure in this, and Adult Contemporary may jump on her cover of “Show Me Heaven.”